JWatson1102/Project_2/README.md

  - API pull took over 4 hours to pull 2,000 book titles.
  - ISBN-13 were incorrect in some instances and had to be manually inputted after searching for them online.
+- Our schema only excepted VARCHAR and wouldn't allow INTEGER when importing our csv file.
+We had to use the CAST function to convert the string into a integer when     performing operations on our data.
+ - several rows where not aligned properly with the columns and those rows has to be altered to fit the correct table column format.